bradyjoslin/workers-azuread-example/README.md

 by default, this codebase is deployed without an origin - we call this "originless" - and can be used to serve responses "from the edge". this means that your application can be authenticated/authorized at a cloudflare edge server close to your users, which can make a huge impact on latency.

-this project uses [workers sites][workers sites] to serve static websites from the edge. by default, any assets in the `public` folder will be uploaded to workers kv, and used to serve your static site to users. if you'd like to change this from `public`, modify the `site.bucket` field in `wrangler.toml` to point to your application. if you're using `gatsby` or similar static site frameworks, this should represent the _final, compiled_ version of your site.
+this project uses `workers sites` to serve static websites from the edge. by default, any assets in the `public` folder will be uploaded to workers kv, and used to serve your static site to users. if you'd like to change this from `public`, modify the `site.bucket` field in `wrangler.toml` to point to your application. if you're using `gatsby` or similar static site frameworks, this should represent the _final, compiled_ version of your site.

 ### origin